Architectural designer Xiefangzheng Sun on working in public-facing architecture and designing for community, Building asset

 One of the pivotal moments of Sun’s architecture career was working under the award-winning firm Carlos Jiménez Studio in Houston, who helped shape his vision as an architectural designer.
 “What I find refreshing about Carlos’ approach is his trust in his intuition; starting from one image or sketch and following that through the end of construction,” said Sun.
 “We also tirelessly studied details, compositions, colors, talking over every element of the buildings we work on.
 I have carried this thoughtfulness with me throughout all my career.”

 Sun went with Jiménez on site at locations, like the Won Buddhism Center, which the firm completed in 2021.
 They visited the site a few times a week.
-“It’s the polar opposite of what we did in New York, where a lot of the design decisions were made talking to the contractors and workers on site,” said Sun.
+“A lot of the design decisions were made talking to the contractors and workers on site,” said Sun.
 “It is such a refreshing reminder that we are working with people and designing spaces for people, and that architects are not creating buildings in a vacuum.”

 Over the past two years, Sun has worked as a mentor at the Architectural League of New York, where he has been mentoring local college architecture students on academic and professional growth as part of the Architectural League of New York Mentorship Program.